public class AnnotationObject

 public void setObjectBounds(java.awt.Rectangle value)

-- public boolean isPaintBefore()
+value - public boolean isPaintBefore()

-public void setPaintBefore(boolean value)
+resetPaintBeforepublic void setPaintBefore(boolean value)

-public HatchStyle getPattern()
+value - resetPaintBeforepublic HatchStyle getPattern()

-public void setPattern(HatchStyle value)
+resetPatternpublic void setPattern(HatchStyle value)

-public boolean isPlotAreaOnly()
+value - resetPatternpublic boolean isPlotAreaOnly()

 Annotations annExt; annExt = new Annotations(); annExt.setChart(chart1); AnnotationArrow annArrow; annArrow = new AnnotationArrow(); annExt.getList().add(((AnnotationObject)annArrow)); annArrow.Attach(3.0, 50.0, 4.0, 70.0); annArrow.setPlotAreaOnly(true);

-public void setPlotAreaOnly(boolean value)
+resetPlotAreaOnlypublic void setPlotAreaOnly(boolean value)

 Annotations annExt; annExt = new Annotations(); annExt.setChart(chart1); AnnotationArrow annArrow; annArrow = new AnnotationArrow(); annExt.getList().add(((AnnotationObject)annArrow)); annArrow.Attach(3.0, 50.0, 4.0, 70.0); annArrow.setPlotAreaOnly(true);

-public java.lang.Object getTag()
+value - resetPlotAreaOnlypublic java.lang.Object getTag()

 public void setTag(java.lang.Object value)

-- public int getTop()
+value - public int getTop()

 Allows you to specify or read the top position of a selected annotation object.

-method to position the object in the chart area.
-Both the Top and setLeft
+This method should be used in conjunction with the setLeft method to position the object in the chart area.
+Both the Top and setLeft methods support pixel unit configuration.

 The Chart Origin, coordinates (0,0), is always located at the top-left corner of the chart area.

-method may also be used to attach an annotation object to a chart based on X and Y Axis values.
+The attach method may also be used to attach an annotation object to a chart based on X and Y Axis values.

 To set a top position of 40 pixels: